netdata/netdata/docs/step-by-step/step-10.md

 To create a subdomain for Netdata, use your registrar's DNS settings to create an A record for a `netdata` subdomain.
 Point the A record to the IP address of your system.

-With this configuration, you'll be able to access your dashboard at `http://netdata.example.com`.
+Once finished with the steps below, you'll be able to access your dashboard at `http://netdata.example.com`.

 ## Connect Netdata to Nginx